 - C) Business or Institution Members

-- The term for a Business or Institution Member is 2 years.
+- The term for a Board or Institution Member is 2 years.

-- Business or Institution Members shall not serve more than 2 consecutive terms.
+- Board or Institution Members shall not serve more than 2 consecutive terms.

 - D) Executive Committee